-Option B - priced contract with bill of quantities (BofQ): This is a lump-sum contract based upon a priced BofQ submitted at tender stage.
-This option is used where the project is well defined at tender and designed by the employer's design consultants but some changes are anticipated.
+Option B: Priced contract with bill of quantities: this is a lump sum contract based upon a priced bill of quantities submitted at tender stage.
+This option is used where the project is well defined at tender and designed by the employer's design consultants, but some changes are anticipated.